NHS England, Biogen reach deal on pricey drug for deadly disorder

-NEW YORK (Reuters) - England’s National Health Service said it had reached a deal to pay for U.S. drugmaker Biogen Inc’s expensive spinal muscle atrophy treatment Spinraza.
+NEW YORK, May 14 (Reuters) - England’s National Health Service said it had reached a deal to pay for U.S. drugmaker Biogen Inc’s expensive spinal muscle atrophy treatment Spinraza.

 NHS England said it reached a “managed access agreement” with Biogen under which it will fund treatment for a limited time and collect data on the drug’s effectiveness.